 Springer New York, USA

-Over 130 SCI Journal Publications:
+Selected Publications:* Over 140 SCI Journal Publications:

 - Improved Configuration and LSPR Response of Platinum Nanoparticles via Enhanced Solid State Dewetting of In-Pt Bilayers, Scientific Reports 9:1329 (2019).